cert-manager/website/content/docs/usage/istio.md

 That means that the ACME issuer **will not work** &mdash; publicly trusted certificates such as those issued by Let's Encrypt don't allow arbitrary entries in the SAN, for very good reasons.

-If you're already using [Hashicorp Vault](https://www.vaultproject.io/) then the Vault issuer is an obvious choice.
+If you're already using [HashiCorp Vault](https://www.vaultproject.io/) then the Vault issuer is an obvious choice.
 If you want to control your own PKI entirely, we'd recommend the CA issuer.
 The choice is ultimately yours.

 ### Installing istio-csr After Istio